matveipasynkov/Patient-monitoring-system-Observer-pattern-/README.md

 proposed in the assignment, also in compliance with OOP principles.
 ### Requirements for console application
 The console application uses the class library described above and, with the help of the standard library System.Text.Json, receives data to form objects of type
-MyType.
+Patient.
 Other JSON serialization options are not allowed in this task.
 The data for the objects, as well as the connection type between them, are extracted from the JSON representation of the file of the job.
 The collection type for the objects should be chosen independently.
 #### The application must implement a menu that allows the user to:
 1. Pass the file path to read and write data.